Azure/azure-sdk-for-net/src/SDKs/Azure.ApplicationModel.Configuration/data-plane/README.md

 ```

 ### Retrieve a Configuration Setting
-Retrieves a previously stored Configuration Setting by calling GetAsync
+Retrieve a previously stored Configuration Setting by calling GetAsync.
+If the Configuration Setting does not exist in the store, a `404 - Not Found` error will occur.

 ```c#
 string connectionString = <connection_string>;